Getting Started With CAPS

 Step One: Come See Us!

 We have locations all over the UNM campus.
 Our main office is located at the top of the stairs on the Third Floor of Zimmerman Library.
-We also provide support at the CAPS Writing and Language Center (WLC), the Student Union Building (SUB), Humanities Building (HUM), Mesa Vista Hall (MVH), and Student Support Services Center (SSSC).
+We also provide support at the CAPS Writing and Language Center (WLC), the Student Union Building (SUB), Humanities Building (HUM), and Mesa Vista Hall (MVH).

 Can’t come to campus?
 Our Virtual Front Desk and Online Tutoring Program can help you get started online.